somberdesign/PythonScripts/CreateMovieList/_readme.txt

   ..
 Format / Columns / 3
   ..
 Format / Columns / Separator Line / Style Dotted
   ..
 Font 8pt (try Bahnschrift SemiLight 10pt)

+NOTE: 2b, 2c, and 2d must be done manually if you use the bat file